davidpet/snippets/cpp/Functional Programming/003 - Partial Application - explanation.md

 # Partial Application

-In the above code, we first define a simple function `add` that takes two integers and returns their sum.
+In the code, we first define a simple function `add` that takes two integers and returns their sum.
 We then use `std::bind` to create a new function `addFive` that has the first argument of `add` 'pre-filled' with the value 5.
 The `std::placeholders::_1` is a placeholder for the second argument of `add`, which will be provided when `addFive` is called.
+There are more placeholders such as `std::placeholders::_2`, etc.

 We then demonstrate the use of `addFive` by calling it with the argument 10.
 The expected output is 15, because `addFive` is essentially the same as calling `add(5, 10)`.